 In recent years there have been important advances within the Inter-American System that have strengthened the capacity and possibility for effective scrutiny of fiscal policy by this body.
 For example, the creation of a unit dedicated to ESCR and the current process to create a rapporteur on ESCR at the heart of the IACHR.
 These are in addition to the creation of a Working Group on monitoring states periodic reports under the San Salvador Protocol, an additional instrument to the American Convention on Human Rights focused on economic, social and cultural rights.

 These advances, together with the experience in monitoring fiscal policy of the civil society organizations involved, and the willingness expressed by the Commission itself at the hearing, open a new path to fiscal justice and human rights in the Americas.

-The video of the hearing can be viewed here and the presentations made can be downloaded (in Spanish) here.
+The video of the hearing can be viewed here.